stdword/logseq13-full-house-plugin/README.md

 - 💪 Rendering templates :)
 - 🤘 Accessing to any meta information: pages titles, blocks properties & content, your graph, etc.
 - 📅 Full support of dates-work: parsing, formatting, shifting
+- 👁‍🗨 Use views (or dynamic templates) to get freshly updated data of your graph
 - ☘️ Focusing on UX and simplicity: no more headache on where to add a space to make it work
 - 🔗 Easily make a reference to any journal page: relative to now moment, the current page, specific date or whatever you want
 - 👻 Custom logic with JS vars, conditions, loops and environment (if you know what I mean 😈)